VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 The configuration format for files specified in `-unittestFile` cmd-line flag is the following:
 ```
-# Path to the files containing rule groups (https://docs.victoriametrics.com/vmalert.html#groups) configuration.
+# Path to the files or http url containing [rule groups](https://docs.victoriametrics.com/vmalert.html#groups) configuration.
-# Path to the files supports the same features as `-rule` cmd-line flag.
+# Enterprise version of vmalert supports S3 and GCS paths to rules.
 rule_files:
   [ - <string> ]